genieversum/genie-flow-invoker-weaviate/README.md

 `nr_replaces`
 : the number of chunks that have been replaced

+## Deleting
+There is a number of invokers to delete chunks, by id and by filters, and also whole tenants or even collections.
+These deletion invokers expect a JSON version of a delete request.
+These requests can optionally take:

+`collection_name`
+: an optional name of a collection for the delete operation.
+Any name given will override what is defined in the `meta.yaml` for this invoker.

+`tenant_name`
+: an optional name of a tenant for the delete operation.
+Any name given will override what is defined in the `meta.yaml`.

+All delete chunk invokers will return a JSON object with the following properties:

+`matches`
+: the number of chunks that matched the filter

+`failed`
+: the number of chunks for which deletion failed

+`successful`
+: the number of chunks that were successfully deleted

+### Deleting Chunks by ID
+Deleting chunks is done through the `WeaviateDeleteChunkInvoker` that expects a `WeaviateDeleteChunksRequest`.
+Besides the generic parameters, this request should also
+contain:

+`chunk_id`
+: a chunk id or list of chunk ids of the chunk or chunks that need to be deleted.

+### Deleting Chunks by Filter
+Deleting chunks with this invoker expects a `WeaviateDeleteByFilterRequest` that, besides the expected collection and target names, also expects the optional properties `having_all` and `having_any`.
+This filter definition is interpreted in the exact same way as the [filter for search](#filter-by-properties).

+### Deleting Chunks by Filename
+Because this is a common use case, filtering chunks only by filename has it's own invoker called `WeaviateDeleteByFilenameInvoker`.
+The request that is made should contain the property `filename` that points to the filename of all the chunks that need to be deleted.

+### Deleting a Tenant
+The `WeaviateDeleteTenantInvoker` removes an entire tenant.
+There are no further properties to pass to the request.
+This may result in a number of errors or a confirmation message.
+If the JSON returned contains the property `error_code`, then something went wrong.
+There will also be a more descriptive `error` message.

+The `error_code` can be:

+`ValueError`
+: the name of the tenant to delete could not be extracted from the request

+`NoMultiTenancySupportException`
+: the collection referred to does not support multi-tenancy, so the tenant cannot exist

+`TenantNotFoundException`
+: the tenant does not exist within the referenced collection

+If all goes well, a JSON object is returned containing the collection and tenant name.

+### Deleting a Collection
+The `WeaviateDeleteCollectionInvoker` only expects the request to contain an optional `collection_name` attribute.

+This invoker may return an error response, by giving an `error_code` to be `CollectionNotFoundException` when the collection that is referred to does not exist.
+If all goes well, a JSON object is returned with just the `collection_name` property set.

 ## Data Model
 The collection in Weaviate will contain the following data model for each of the objects: